Employment Rights Act 2025 — Changes already in force

 Small businesses (1-49 employees): You're most at risk.
 You probably don't have an HR department.
 Your employment contracts likely need updating.
 Your SSP calculations have changed.
 Your dismissal procedures need reviewing.

-Medium businesses (50-249 employees): You need to audit your zero-hours contracts, update your sick pay policies, and prepare for menopause action plan requirements.
+Medium businesses (50-249 employees): You need to audit your zero-hours contracts, update your sick pay policies, and consider menopause action plans (mandatory only for 250+ employees from spring 2027, but best practice for all).

 Larger employers: Trade union access rules are changing.
 Fire and rehire restrictions are tightening.
 Tribunal time limits are doubling.